Discover ways that you can help to bring the joy of nature into your home.

 Whether you choose to grow and nurture them from seed or take the ready-made route by picking up pots at a supermarket or garden centre, be sure to do your research on their care requirements and keep your herbs somewhere that will provide them with the ideal conditions to grow and thrive.

 Indoor planting goes beyond making your home look beautiful, it can also help to open your doors to nature.
 Selecting, planting and nurturing your houseplants, terrariums and herbs can be a purposeful and calming investment of your time.
 Caring for another living thing and seeing it grow can fill you with a sense of pride and achievement.
-What’s more, indoor, as well as outdoor growing can be great activities to share with others in your community, whether that’s trading home-grown herbs with loved ones (outside of lockdown restrictions), or sharing your love of houseplants with other growing enthusiasts in online communities such as Facebook groups.
+What’s more, indoor, as well as outdoor growing can be great activities to share with others in your community, whether that’s trading home-grown herbs with loved ones, or sharing your love of houseplants with other growing enthusiasts in online communities such as Facebook groups.

 We’d love to meet your potted friends, so upload your photos on social media and don’t forget to tag us @SimplyhealthUK.